 Angiomotins link Hippo signaling to the actin cytoskeleton.

-Cells rapidly remodel their actin cytoskeleton to deal with external forces and changes in their mechanical environment.
+Cells rapidly remodel their actin cytoskeleton to deal with mechanical strain.
 Hippo signaling is strongly regulated by changes in actin organization.
-Thus one way that the Hippo pathway senses the mechanical environment appears to be through monitoring the actin cytoskeleton.
-How Hippo signaling senses and responds to changes in the actin cytoskeleton has remained uncertain.
-We identified angiomotins as novel Hippo pathway scaffolding proteins that are capable of interacting with both F-actin and multiple core components of the signaling network.
+Thus the Hippo pathway appears to indirectly sense mechanical strain by monitoring the actin cytoskeleton.
+We identified the first direct connection between the Hippo pathway and the actin cytoskeleton.
+We showed that angiomotins are novel Hippo pathway scaffolding proteins that interact with both F-actin and multiple core components of the signaling network.
 Angiomotins inhibit YAP, a transcriptional co-activator that is the primary effector of Hippo signaling through two mechanisms; directly binding YAP and sequestering it in the cytoplasm, and by activating the YAP inhibitory kinase LATS.
 We showed that F-actin and YAP compete for binding to angiomotins rendering angiomotin inhibition of YAP sensitive to F-actin levels.
-These studies revealed one mechanism by which F-actin levels control Hippo signaling.
-Ongoing studies in the lab focus on how angiomotins activate LATS, whether this activation is regulated by F-actin, and whether other mechanisms operate to link Hippo signaling to F-actin organization.
+Ongoing studies in the lab focus on how angiomotins activate LATS, and how this activation is regulated by F-actin.

 Relevant Publications: